Boost Your Immune System and Stay Healthy and Strong During Covid-19

 Follow local official guidelines for responsible social distancing, face mask-wearing, and hand washing.

 Eat a Rainbow

 In our Nourishing Generations classes, our participants learn that eating healthy is the best defense against getting sick.
 Our recipes include an abundance of colorful plant foods to complement the healthy protein and fat in a complete meal.
 One of our most popular classes is the Rainbow Class where children brainstorm foods from all the colors of the rainbow and make colorful wraps and fruit kebabs.

-Add in cultured (fermented) foods, like whole milk yogurt, kefir, sauerkraut or kimchi-Enjoy as a condiment with a meal, to replenish beneficial bacteria in the gut.
+Add in cultured (fermented) foods Whole milk yogurt, kefir, sauerkraut or kimchi are some great examples.
+Enjoy as a condiment with a meal, to replenish beneficial bacteria in the gut.
 The gut is the home of the majority of the immune system in the whole body.
 The probiotic bacteria play a large role in strengthening & balancing the immune system.
 Eating a diet rich in plant foods will provide probiotic bacteria with the plant fibers they need to thrive.